The Cantellated 5-cell

 Four of its 8 triangular faces are joined to the 4 cuboctahedra on the near side of the polytope; the other four are joined to 4 more octahedra:

-These octahedra appear flattened because they are being viewed from an angle; in 4D they are perfectly regular octahedra.
+These octahedra appear flattened because they are seen at an angle; in 4D they are perfectly regular octahedra.

 In total, there are 1 octahedron, 4 triangular prisms, and 4 cuboctahedra on the near side of the cantellated 5-cell.
 On the far side, there are 1 cuboctahedron, 6 triangular prisms, and 4 octahedra.
 Thus, in total, there are 5 octahedra, 5 cuboctahedra, and 10 triangular prisms.